 In a study done with medical students preparing for an important test, they were asked to drink probiotic-rich fermented milk or placebo for eight weeks prior to the exam.
 Students given the fermented milk showed lower cortisol levels (the stress hormone), increased serotonin levels, and fewer GI symptoms typically associated with stress and anxiety than students in the control/placebo group.

 What’s more, human studies on people who have a diet high in dietary prebiotics (which are foods made up of the fibres that microbes need to eat to survive) also helped to generate more serotonin and dopamine in the enteric nervous system.
-The abundance of these happy-neurotransmitters help to mitigate stress and anxiety, by travelling up the vagus nerve to the brain.
+The abundance of these happy-neurotransmitters help to mitigate stress and anxiety, by traveling up the vagus nerve to the brain.